codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 ## Securing the setup for remote access
 So far `code-server` is only listening for local connections, but we'd like to be able to use it on the go, from a browser on the iPad.
 This means we have to do a little extra work to secure our setup.

 `code-server` covers how to do this [in their FAQ](https://github.com/cdr/code-server/blob/master/doc/FAQ.md#how-should-i-expose-code-server-to-the-internet), but skips the specific steps.
-Unfortunately, due to an issue with self-signed certificates on iOS, we cannot simply use these (see [code-serfer#1122](https://github.com/cdr/code-server/issues/1122)).
-Instead, we will opt for [letsencrypt](https://letsencrypt.org)!
+Due to an issue with self-signed certificates on iOS, we cannot use these (see [code-serfer#1122](https://github.com/cdr/code-server/issues/1122)), so instead we will opt for [letsencrypt](https://letsencrypt.org)!

 <!--
 We'll set up a self-signed certificate.
 For the pass phrase, simply press enter to put a blank password on the key.